 - Electric fixture.

 You can also view this video tutorial for jigs and fixtures:

 Differences Between A Jig and Fixture

 For people new to securing the workpiece on CNC machining or new to CNC machining generally, the jig and fixture can be two very confusing tools.
 Both tools are similar, and they promote productivity and efficiency.
 However, they function differently.
-Below are some highlighted jig and fixtures difference.
+Below are some highlighted differences between jig and fixtures.

 The major jig and fixture differences are in their main functions.
 A jig guides the cutter to work at a predefined location on a workpiece.
 It also supports and locates the part.
 The fixture, however, only secures, supports and locates the workpiece.
 It does not guide the machine part.

 When comparing a jig and fixture, the machinist agrees that jigs are easier to use.
 Fixtures require machinists to have some skills before performing an operation.

 Another property to look at is the weight in which jigs are lighter than fixtures.
 Fixtures are heavier because they have to withstand the huge cutting force and vibration.

 Whether Fitted to The Machine

 Jigs can be held or fixed on the table depending on the type of work they are used for.
 Also, jigs do not require additional devices when used in heavy works, although they might need to be clamped.
 Fixtures, however, require clamping and accessories for better functioning.